 Most manufacturing companies have an overworked IT team that may not have the capacity to deliver the growing number of applications required to set up a smart ecosystem.
-Internal IT teams also need to take care of infrastructure and application integration, that demands certified individuals to operate the process.
+Internal IT teams also need to take care of infrastructure and application integration, which demands certified individuals to operate the process.
 There are also network compliance issues to be tackled before setting up new infrastructure.

 3. Change Management

 Applications must be agile enough to adapt to changes, as change is a norm today.
 IT systems need to incorporate change management programs that will cater to new application development and data extraction needs.
-The greater the demand for customization, the more the time it takes for new processes to be integrated.
+The greater the demand for customization, the more time it takes for new processes to be integrated.